-Each component is weighted and combined to produce an overall score on a 0-100 scale with the possibility of extra points for very high levels of achievement, progress, and/or gap closure.
+Each component is weighted and combined to produce an overall score on a 0-100 scale.
+While it is possible to earn extra points in three components (Content Mastery, Progress, Closing Gaps), the maximum score possible for all indicators and components will be 100 for the purpose of calculating an overall CCRPI score.
+Should a school earn a score greater than 100 for an indicator, a maximum score of 100 will be utilized in all CCRPI calculations.
+This ensures that high performance (greater than 100) on one indicator does not mask low performance on another indicator.
 These weights were determined based on the policy weights recommended by the ESSA Accountability Committee and finalized based on technical analyses.
 The weights for the components are as follows: